 Just as private cars used to be licensed and taxed, governments now tax robots, some forms of AI, and their creations.
-In the landmark U.S. Supreme Court ruling, when any AI is mature enough to demand its rights, it automatically gets them, including intellectual property rights over its creations.
-This also means it pays taxes on income it derives directly and from its creations.
+As mentioned previously, since the U.S. Supreme Court ruled that when any AI is mature enough to demand its rights, it automatically gets them, including that they pay taxes on income it derives directly and from its creations.